Wimpy Winther

 Richard Lew "Wimpy" Winther (October 22, 1947 – June 26, 2024) was an American professional football center in the National Football League (NFL).
 He was selected by the New Orleans Saints in the fourth round of the 1971 NFL draft and played that season with the Green Bay Packers.
 The following season, he would play with the Saints.

 Richard, nicknamed Wimpy, was married to Sandra Winther.
-He was the father of three children: Matthew (married to Tracey Winther and fathers Zach and Josh), Ashley Kay (married to Derek Padgett), and Abby (married to Ashley Winther).
+He was the father of three children.
 After his professional football career ended, Wimpy spent a short period of time in banking.
 Afterwards, he began teaching and coaching at Shelby County High School in Shelby County, Alabama.
 Later on, he transferred to Rudd Middle School in Pinson, Alabama, where he taught health and education and coached various sports including football, wrestling, baseball and basketball.
 After 19 years at Rudd Middle School, Wimpy retired at the early age of 61.

-Winther died at age 77 in Birmingham, Alabama.
+Winther died at age 76 in Birmingham, Alabama.